kimamovic21/udemy-javascript-course-js/documentation.md

 281. Let's Fix Some Bad Code: Part 1
 282. Declarative and Functional Javascript Principles
 283. Let's Fix Some Bad Code: Part 2

+Section 18: Forkify App: Building a Modern Application
+284. Section Intro
+285. Section Roadmap
+286. Project Overview and Planning(I)
+287. Latest Code Updates(Parcel v2 and more)
+288. Loading a Recipe from API
+289. Rendering the Recipe